NXP Semiconductors Names New Senior Fellows

-/EIN News/ -- EINDHOVEN, The Netherlands, April 20, 2023 (GLOBE NEWSWIRE) -- NXP Semiconductors N.V.
-(NASDAQ: NXPI) today announced the appointment of its newest NXP Senior Fellows.
+EINDHOVEN, The Netherlands, April 20, 2023 (GLOBE NEWSWIRE) -- NXP Semiconductors N.V.
+NXPI today announced the appointment of its newest NXP Senior Fellows.
 The appointment to NXP Senior Fellow is a distinction reserved for esteemed leaders who have significantly contributed to driving innovation across the company and the semiconductor industry.

 The new NXP Senior Fellows are: